taehyounpark/queryosity/docs/concepts/lazy.md

 Lazy actions are not executed until and unless the result of a query is needed.
-This triggers the dataset traversal to populate the results of all queries specified up to that point in the dataflow graph.
+This triggers the dataset processing to perform all queries specified for the dataflow up to that point.

-Inside each entry, the eagerness of actions are as follows:
+For each entry, the eagerness of actions are as follows:

 1. A query is executed only if its associated selection passes its selection.
 2. A selection is evaluated only if all of its prior selections in the cutflow have passed.